TheYorkshireDev/theyorkshire-dot-dev/content/posts/azure-service-principals-101/index.md

 date: "2021-01-04"
 title: "Azure Service Principals 101"
 featuredImage: "./images/featured.jpg"
 description: "Azure Service Principals and some of the useful commands used to manage them?"
 tags: ["Azure", "AzureCLI"]
 ---

-I was recently talking to a colleague who was starting with Azure for the first time.
-When interacting with Azure programmatically, you soon stumble across service principals.
-However, for someone new to Azure what are Service Principals and some of the useful commands used to manage them?
+I was recently talking to a colleague who was starting with Azure for the first time, we were discussing authentication methods, especially when using external tools.
+When interacting with Azure programmatically, you soon stumble across service principals, however, for someone new to Azure what are Service Principals and some of the useful commands used to manage them?

 **NOTE:** for the snippets below, I am assuming that you have a single Azure Tenant and it has the default name of "Default Directory".

 ## What is a Service Principal?

-Azure uses Active Directory (AD) to manage user and other access to Azure services and resources.
+Azure uses Active Directory (AD) to manage users and other access to Azure services and resources.
 When a user logs onto Azure, they have a User identity object within AD that has associated permissions and roles dictating their access within Azure.

 Often there are requirements to have programmatic access to Azure resources and services.
 One example may be automated tools within CI/CD to deploy an application or access Azure services.
 Rather than creating a "dummy/fake" user identity within AD, we create a Service Principal.